Best Business Loans for Small Businesses

 The British Business Bank start up loan is a great choice if you’re a small business looking for that push to get off the ground.

-And they create this loan to be user-friendly to the startups.
-Obviously, you don’t have a lot of capital probably so they give you a low, fixed interest rate and they give you a reasonable repayment term too.
+They offer a low, fixed interest rate and they give you a reasonable repayment term too.
 While the startup loan is geared towards businesses with no trading history, there are options for businesses that do have a trading history also.

-Standing Apart with Service
+Standing apart with service

 Not only can you borrow up to £25,000 with no trading history and pay only 6% interest, they don’t leave you to figure out the business industry all on your own.

 You get the loan to provide you with much-needed capital, but the British Business Bank also gives you a personal business mentor as part of your agreement.
-That mentor is free to you for 12 months, which is amazing!

 7. HSBC

-Interest Rates
+Interest rates

 The nature of your loan will vary according to whether it is secured or unsecured by assets.
 An unsecured loan will one up a more expensive interest rate because there is no backing by collateral.